Social and health care client fees

 |National Pension Index|

-The Ministry of Social Affairs and Health does not handle objections, complaints or appeals or matters relating to individual client charges.
+The Ministry of Social Affairs and Health does not handle complaints, appeals, objections or other matters relating to client fees in an individual case.

-If you want to ask in more detail about your client charges or, for example, about matters relating to the annual payment ceiling, please contact either your municipality of residence or the health or social services unit where you received care or service.
+If you have detailed questions about your client fees or, for example, about the annual payment ceiling, please contact either your municipality of residence or the health or social services unit where you received care or service.

 If you feel that you have been mistreated or need advice on your rights, you may contact the patient ombudsman or social welfare ombudsman of your municipality of residence or joint municipal authority.